 During the summer, free naturalist guided tours are offered daily, and on Saturdays and Sundays the rest of the year.
 Check here for details on tours and to reserve your spot.
 You can also access a self-guided tour.

-Navy Beach is the best place to launch kayaks and canoes because of the proximity of the small parking area to the shore.
+Navy Beach is the best place to launch kayaks, canoes, and paddleboards because of the proximity of the small parking area to the shore.
 It is also a great place to swim in Mono Lake because of the soft beach and gentle slope.

 The Mono Lake Committee offers canoe tours on weekends in the summer that launch from Navy Beach.
 To get to Navy Beach, turn onto Highway 120 East from Highway 395, drive approximately five miles and turn left at the signs for South Tufa.
 Keep right at the fork in the dirt road.
 Parking is limited, so please consider unloading boats, then parking at South Tufa and using the short connecting walking trail.